• Skip to primary navigation

 I suggest using transparent paper so you can see the nougats inside.

-Torrone Italian Nougat wrapped as candies
+Torrone Italian Nougat gift

 Covering with chocolate